What Is Invasion of Privacy?

 False light laws protect you from disclosure of misleading or damaging information about you.
 This includes disclosing information that may be true but is nonetheless misleading or damaging.

 For example, suppose a photographer takes a picture of you watching a protest.
-It could be an invasion of privacy if a newspaper prints the photo with a caption that says you were participating in the protest.
+It could be an invasion of privacy if the website includes a photo with a caption that says you were participating in the protest.

 Generally, the elements of false light are as follows:

-- The information placed you in a false or misleading light
+- The information portrayed you in a false or misleading light; and

-- The information would be highly offensive to a reasonable person of ordinary sensibilities
+- The way you were portrayed is highly offensive to a reasonable person of ordinary sensibilities

 - Actual malice